Therapy Options for Everything from a Crisis to a Small Worry

-These intensive community-based services connect you with clinicians who meet and work with you in the community, where they provide therapy or help you manage activities of daily life.
-Psychosocial rehabilitation is a support service that helps you regain skills that were negatively impacted or lost during a period of serious mental illness.
+These intensive community-based services connect you with clinicians who meet and work with you at your home or in the community, where they provide therapy or help you manage activities of daily life.
+Their goal is to help you build or regain skills that you lost or that were negatively impacted during a period of serious mental illness.

-Nursing home treatment is sometimes needed when you are unable to function independently even after short- or long-term inpatient treatment.
-It’s what you need when you have one or more chronic conditions that make it impossible to live safely on your own, even with the help of support services.
+Nursing home care is sometimes needed when you are unable to function independently even after short- or long-term inpatient treatment.
+It’s what you might need when you have one or more chronic conditions that make it impossible to live safely on your own, even with the help of support services.

 Finding the right level of care can keep you from getting “stuck” or frustrated in your recovery.
-When you know about all of your options, you can tailor a treatment plan so it’s specifically attuned to you.
+When you know about all of your options, you can tailor your treatment so it’s specifically attuned to you.
 A combination of methods like group therapy, individual therapy, psychiatric care, support groups, and self-help can often be more effective than a single method alone.